WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 - ACK: Worker -> Connector
     * the are not 1-1 with MESSAGE frames
 - RESTART: Worker -> Connector (next state is terminated)
-    * worker is requesting that the stream be reprocessed in some way
+    * worker is requesting that all streams be reprocessed

 In the closed state, the following actions are valid:

 - NOTIFY: Connector -> Worker (next state is open)
     * reopens the stream
 - RESTART: Worker -> Connector (next state is terminated)
-    * worker is requesting that the stream be reprocessed in some way
+    * worker is requesting that all streams be reprocessed
 - ACK: Worker -> Connector
     * these can arrive asynchronously and should be processed accordingly